calebgetahun/Bias-Detection-in-Media-Sources/README.md

-# Political Bias with ML
+# Bias Detection in Media Sources

+#Working along with Anshul Shah and Ruthran Chandrasekar in training data sets to create